bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * getwork  -  (data)  -  If (data) is not specified, returns formatted hash data to work on:, "midstate"&nbsp;: precomputed hash state after hashing the first half of the data,  "data"&nbsp;: block data,  "hash1"&nbsp;: formatted hash buffer for second hash,  "target"&nbsp;: little endian hash target, If (data) is specified, tries to solve the block and returns true if it was successful.
 * listlockunspent  -   * version 0.8 Returns list of temporarily unspendable outputs
 * lockunspent  -  (unlock?) (array-of-objects)  -  version 0.8 Updates list of temporarily unspendable outputs

+Not sure these are useful
+* sendrawtransaction  -  (hexstring)  -  version 0.7 Submits raw transaction (serialized, hex-encoded) to local node and network.
+* decoderawtransaction  -  (hex string="")  -  version 0.7 Produces a human-readable JSON object for a raw transaction.

 ## Won't implement